lemoony/adaptive_number_dart/README.md

 - If it runs on a JS runtime, `Number` wraps a `fixnum/Int64`
 - For all other platforms `Number` wraps a default Dart `int` type.

+Some historical background of this library can also be seen in: https://github.com/MixinNetwork/libsignal_protocol_dart/pull/43

 ## Usage

 A `Number` instance is created by wrapping it around a default `int` value: